komputerwiz/kbdencode/README.md

 I use the [Dvorak keyboard layout][dvorak] ( you should too :) ), and I often fumble around the <del>traditional</del> <ins>antiquated</ins> QWERTY layout if I need to quickly use someone else's computer to show him or her something.
 I could add the Dvorak Keyboard to his or her user preferences, but `kbdencode` presents an alternate solution: I can type what I want on a QWERTY keyboard as if it were a Dvorak keyboard, and then convert the gibberish into what I had typed.

 ## Installation
 `kbdencode` is built with [GNU Autotools][].
-The easiest way to install `kbdencode` is to download a distribution package from the [official website][kbdencode] or the Releases tab on GitHub.
+The easiest way to install `kbdencode` is to download a distribution package from the releases tab.
 Alternatively, you can use Autotools to set up this repository:

 ```
 autoreconf --install
 ```

-At this point, the build process is identical to that of a distributed package:
+At this point, the build process is identical to that of a distributed source package:

 ```
 ./configure